Berkeley-Data/e2e-data-science/README.md

 **5. Generative AI and Databricks Apps**

 This section serves as practical guide for creating and deploying agents using Databricks Apps.
 It provides step-by-step instructions and examples, demonstrating how to leverage Databricks’ platform tools to build, configure, and operationalize AI agents within your environment.
 These resources are designed to help you extend your workflow, enabling advanced automation and custom agent functionalities tailored to specific industrial IoT scenarios.

 5.1.
 AI Tools

-    TLDR: Add a TOKEN and workspace ROOT, then run the notebook.
+*TLDR: Add a TOKEN and workspace ROOT, then run the notebook.*

 `05.1-ai-tools-iot-turbine-prescriptive-maintenance` utilizes Databricks' generative AI capabilities for advanced analytics and automation tasks.
 The key actions include:

 - Tool 1 - Turbine Spec Retriever Tool: Create a tool that queries a table and returns the sensor readings for a given turbine ID.
 This is an example of a simple SQL function tool.
 - Tool 2 - Turbine Predictor Tool: Create a tool that leverages the previously built ML model to predict turbine failures, supporting prescriptive maintenance strategies.
 - Parsing and Saving Unstructured Data: Extract and store relevant text from unstructured sources such as PDF documents, making it available for downstream AI-powered search and analytics.
 - Vector Search Endpoint Creation: Set up a vector search endpoint and assign a dedicated vector search index.
 This enables high-performance, semantic search across your dataset.
 - Tool 3 - Turbine Maintenance Vector Search Tool: Develop a tool that interfaces with the vector search index, enabling agents to retrieve contextually relevant information based on semantic similarity rather than traditional keyword search.
 This is an example of RAG as an agent tool.

 5.2 Agent Creation Guide

-    TLDR: Read this notebook
+*TLDR: Read this notebook*

 Read this notebook and explore the UI to chat with your data and create an agent.

 5.3 Agent via code

-    TLDR: Optional to run this notebook.
+*TLDR: Optional to run this notebook.*

 Run this notebook if you want to use code to build an agent instead of the UI.
 This is optional if you already built your agent in step 5.2.

 5.4 Agent Eval and Serve

-    TLDR: Run this notebook.
+*TLDR: Run this notebook.*

 This notebook walks you through how to evaluate your agent and serve it.
 Free Edition is limited to 1 serving endpoint, so while the code is provided for serving your agent, the available endpoint is already consumed by our ML model that we served.

 5.5 Agent App

-    TLDR: Follow the steps in this notebook
+*TLDR: Follow the steps in this notebook*

 This notebook walks you through the steps to create an app on Databricks.
 The repo includes all the files you will need to create a simple chat agent using the tools we built in section 4.

 5.6 MCP

-    TLDR: Read and explore
+*TLDR: Read and explore*

 **6. Workflow Orchestration**

+*TLDR: Read and explore this notebook*

 The `06-workflow-orchestration` directory provides information on how to schedule, automate, and monitor your data and ML pipelines effectively.
 Altogether, these materials serve as guides to help improve data security, analytics, and operational efficiency within your platform.